Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 “Go ahead… I dare you.
 I’ve seen everything but Jesus no way.”

-And Hagrid explains that’s why he’s famous.
+Hagrid explains that’s why Harry’s famous.
 He’s the Boy Who Lived.

 Anyway, no time to dwell upon that shit now, we got a train to catch.